mzivic7/endcord/README.md

 ### Theming
 Custom theme path can be provided with `-c [PATH_TO_THEME]` flag or in `config.ini`.
-`[theme]` section in `config.ini` is default theme.
-If custom theme is provided eiter with argument or in `[main]` section, those values wil be used.
-Same format and entries as in `config.ini` are used in custom themes (as separate file).
-If any value is missing, it will be loaded from `config.ini`, and if its missing there too, default value will be used.
+Theme can also be changed in `config.ini` under section `[theme]`.
+Loading order: argument theme -> `config.ini` theme -> builtin default theme.
+There can be missing settings.
+If theme is not found at provided path, default theme will be written to it.
 If only file name is provided, without `.ini` extension, theme will be searched in `Themes` directory, in the same location where config is.
+There are 2 default themes: `default` and `better_lines`, they are assumed to be drawn on dark background (preferably black).

 ### Media support
 Very large number of image and video formats are supported thanks to pillow and PyAV.